shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

         * semantic_MRs_anon
         * semantic_labels_anon

-There were 211 data images and 211 matching labels.
+There were 211 data images with matching labels.
 These related to 38 patients with each having from 1 to 8 scans.
 As multiple scans of a given patient were not expected to show large variations it was appropriate that separation into train, validation and test groupings took patients into